MamarezaAlipour/STLonic/README.md

-# STLonic - Removing Complexity of C Style
+# STLonic - A Collection of STL Extension
 In my opinion, the STL library at first glance tries to reduce the complexities of C style programming.

 ## Table of Contents